 Practice in the pre-hospital profession has advanced significantly since the days of basic CPR and first aid.
 Once a system of “fast horizontal transport”, care has evolved into comprehensive medical assistance being delivered to the scene.
 Surprisingly, EMS is often asked “do you carry oxygen” as a throwback to the initial days of ambulance transport.
 Yes, we do carry oxygen, advanced airway devices, multiple medications, IV, and monitoring devices.
 Patients are treated on the scene with critical interventions and then transported to appropriate facilities with care continuing under the guidance of physician directed protocols.

 The EMS system in Cabarrus County stands ready to respond.
-Contact Alan Thompson at email@example.com for additional system information.
+Contact Jimmy Lentz at firstname.lastname@example.org for additional system information.